-Mark Davis is a Senior Research Fellow at Tulane University Law School and Director of the Institute on Water Resources Law and Policy at the Law School.
-Prior to starting the Institute he served14 years as the Executive Director of the Coalition to Restore Coastal Louisiana where he was extensively involved in shaping laws, policies and programs at the state and federal level dealing the restoration and stewardship of coastal ecosystems.
+Mark Davis is a Research Professor at Tulane University Law School and Director of the Institute on Water Resources Law and Policy at the Law School.
+Prior to starting the Institute he served 14 years as the Executive Director of the Coalition to Restore Coastal Louisiana where he was extensively involved in shaping laws, policies and programs at the state and federal level dealing the restoration and stewardship of coastal ecosystems.
 He also practiced law in Washington, DC, Indianapolis, and Chicago.
 He has been an adjunct professor at IIT Chicago Kent School of Law and Indiana University's School of Business in Indianapolis.
 He has a JD, with honors, from Indiana University and an MLT from the Georgetown University Law Center.
 He is a member of the bar in Louisiana, Illinois, the District of Columbia, and Indiana.

 Mr. Davis has written and lectured widely on matters related to coastal and water resource management and has testified before White House and Congressional panels on numerous occasions.
 He has been recognized for his work with a Louisiana Legend Award from the Louisiana Environmental Action Network and an Environmental Hero award from the National Oceanic and Atmospheric Administration.